HFrajacomo/Draconic-Revolution/README.md

 Our ultimate goal is to finish the development of the game, of course!
 Yet, we have values that are not to be ignored during the process of achieving our goal.

 1. **Strive for Perfection:** Draconic Revolution is not the first and neither will be the last Voxel Game ever made.
 In order to one up other similar games, we will focus on making everything (technical or creative) better.
 We have bold requirements that are technical challenges and will work to research and develop each one of them.
 2. **No Hard Deadlines:** As a professional Software Engineer, I have seen plenty of times the quality of a product diving down to the dump whenever strict deadlines were not being met.
 Technical debts and half-solutions are not things we want to keep.
 If someone needs months to research the best solution to an important problem, so be it.
+We will not take the easier solution, only the best.
 3. **Remake and Polish:** During development, we may go with an approach we found as the best one at the time.
 If, at any point in time, we realize that a better solution exists, we will remake that part and polish it until it's perfect.
 4. **Have Fun:** This project is not supposed to be headache inducing.
 If any volunteer wants to leave or be re-assigned to other work at any point in time, they should communicate with a Project Manager and a new task will be found for them.